-The logA0 configuration string consists of an arbitrary number of distance-value pairs separated by semicolons.
-The distance is in km and the value corresponds to the log10(A0) term above.
+The logA0 configuration string consists of an arbitrary number of distance-value pairs separated by comma.
+Within the pairs, the values are separated by colon.
+The distance is epicentral distance in km and the second value corresponds to the log10(A0) term above.

 Several distance-value pairs can be configured for different ranges of epicenter distance.

 By default, the mean is calculated from the station magnitudes to form the network magnitude.

 Set the configuration and calibration parameters in the global bindings similar